 ‘I remember distinctly feeling that I should establish a charity that helped people to give – rather than one that was directly focused on the poor.
 That way, lots of those in need could be helped whilst the many people who wanted to give but were never sure where their money went nor what it achieved, could also be encouraged by targeted giving … it never crossed my mind for a minute that there might be other sides to Besom later on – time and skills, urban gleaning and clothes and furniture and food.
 Nor that others might want to take up the idea in other parts of the country and abroad.
 It was just an old Tandy computer and me in my basement flat in London.’

 The first Besom was thus born in the spare bedroom of James’ London flat, and now there are dozens of Besoms all over the country seeking to abide by the same principles and vision.

 In terms of the name, James was originally nicknamed ‘Besom’ by his sisters as a child, as he was often to be found sweeping up leaves in the yard of their family home.
 The word ‘Besom’ in fact refers to a traditional broom made of twigs, giving rise to the strapline ‘sweep away suffering’.
-Perhaps in line with this mission statement, one of the word’s first recorded usages (by William Cowper in the 18th century) is in the sentence ‘Sweep thy soul clene with the besom of the drede of God’.
-It can also be found in one of the earliest editions of Matthew’s Gospel (Luke 11:25), dating back to around 1000 AD.
+Perhaps in line with this mission statement, one of the word’s first recorded usages (by William Cowper in the 18th century) is in the sentence ‘Sweep thy soul clean with the besom of the drede of God’ (Luke 11:25).
+It can also be found in one of the earliest Gospel editions, dating back to 1000 AD.